hxxdev/hxxdev.github.io/_posts/2025-05-26-nvim-lspconfig.md

 ---

-🤔 Why Does clangd Need compile_commands.json?
+### 🤔 Why Does clangd Need compile_commands.json?

 `clangd` powers the C/C++ LSP experience by parsing your source code and providing intelligent feedback.
 But to do this correctly, it needs to understand how your code is compiled — which headers are included, what macros are defined, and what flags are used.

 For projects using `CMake`, this information is automatically generated.
 But for projects using plain `Makefiles`, `clangd` often lacks this context, leading to false errors like unknown types (`LPCWSTR`, `DWORD64`) or missing system includes.
 The best way to provide clangd with this build information is via a file called `compile_commands.json`.
 This JSON file lists every compilation command used for every source file in your project.

-When clangd knows about `compile_commands.json`, it uses the exact compiler flags and include paths, so the LSP errors vanish.
+When clangd can locate `compile_commands.json`, it uses the exact compiler flags and include paths, so the LSP errors vanish.

 ---

-🐻 Generating compile_commands.json with bear
+### 🐻 Generating compile_commands.json with bear

 Unlike `CMake`, which can generate this file natively, plain Makefiles don’t provide it automatically.
 This is where bear comes in.

-`bear` (Build EAR) wraps your build process and records all compiler invocations.
+Build EAR(`bear`) wraps your build process and records all compiler invocations.
 It then produces `compile_commands.json` for you.

-Install bear on your system (
+Install bear on your system:

 ```bash
 sudo apt install bear